dotkernel/dotkernel/docs/Creating-a-Module/Routing-in-DotKernel-3.md

 * `$path` - string path to match against (can also be a regex pattern)
 * `$middleware` - `callable` or `array` of callables, the middlewares to execute on specified path
 * `$methods` - HTTP methods to respond for (usually GET & POST), but can also respond to `PUT`, `PATCH` and `DELETE`
-* `$name` - route name, can be used for internal communication when reffering to the specified route
+* `$name` - a friendly name for the route, it can be used for internal communication when reffering to the specified route

 # Examples